Samsung Galaxy Z Fold 8, Fold 8 Ultra & Z Flip 8: Unpacked date, specs, price, and everything we know

 Should you wait for Unpacked?

-If you are due an upgrade and considering a foldable, waiting until July 22 is an easy call: even if you end up buying a discounted Fold 7 or Flip 7, launch week is when those older models see their steepest price cuts.
-If you want the newest hardware, reserve ahead of the show to lock in the best pre-order incentives.
-The Fold 8 Ultra is the phone to hold out for if cameras and screen size matter most; the standard Fold 8 is the balanced pick; and the Flip 8 is the value-and-style play.
+If you are due an upgrade and considering a foldable, waiting the last few days until July 22 is an easy call: even if you end up buying a discounted Fold 7 or Flip 7, launch week is when those older models see their steepest price cuts.
+If you want the newest hardware, the ₹999 reservation is worth placing before the show to lock in the best pre-order incentives.
+The Fold 8 Ultra is the phone to hold out for if cameras and screen size matter most, and it is the only real continuation of the Fold 7; the standard Fold 8 is for people who want the new one-handed shape and can live without a telephoto; and the Flip 8 looks like the one to be most sceptical about, given how little appears to have changed for the money.
 Check back here on launch day — we will update this guide with confirmed specs, prices, and hands-on impressions as soon as Samsung makes it official.

 Frequently asked questions